 This fairly rough and potholed track carries on for a mile past a number of cottages before the quality drops further on the approach to the ruined farmstead at Cossans.
 We'd not recommend this for anyone without a 4x4, but there is no alternative apart from walking in from the A928.
 Trying to approach from the other end of the same track at Nether Drumgley doesn't work.

 However you've got that far, it is best to walk from the ruined farmstead at Cossans.
 A few hundred yards beyond it, the track takes a 90 degree turn right, but the route to the stone is straight on, along what becomes increasingly identifiable as the trackbed of the disused railway.
-A quarter of a mile along the track, look out for a field boundary running uphill to your right (see image below left).
+A quarter of a mile along the track, look out for a field boundary running uphill to your right (see image on this page).
 Descend the railway embankment, climb a stile over a deer fence, make your way up the east side of the fence and field boundary, and you arrive at St Orland's Stone beyond the brow of a low hill.

 We've seen it reported that you can see the stone from the railway embankment: you can't.
 When we visited, the stile over the deer fence was extremely rickety.
 If it breaks, then access by this route will become impossible as the deer fence is unclimbable: and as already indicated, there doesn't seem to be a "Plan B".